stosicresearch/dnnising/README.md

 ## Data
 Simulations are conducted on a range of pretrained deep neural networks available in [Huggingface](https://huggingface.co/), which cover both encoder- and decoder-based transformers of various sizes or language and vision tasks.
 The deep neural networks analyzed include: [GPT2](https://huggingface.co/docs/transformers/model_doc/gpt2), [OPT](https://huggingface.co/docs/transformers/model_doc/opt), [Bloom](https://huggingface.co/docs/transformers/model_doc/bloom), [BERT](https://huggingface.co/docs/transformers/model_doc/bert), [BeiT](https://huggingface.co/docs/transformers/model_doc/beit), [DeiT](https://huggingface.co/docs/transformers/model_doc/deit), and [ViT](https://huggingface.co/docs/transformers/model_doc/vit).

-This repository provides results from the different experiments.
-The data is organized as follows:
+This repository provides data from the different experiments, which is organized as follows:
 * `dos/` Density of states of trained and shuffled networks.
-For each text file, the first column represents the energy $E$ and the second column denotes the density of states $ln\, g(E)/N$ normalized by the number of spins $N$.
+For each text file, the first column represents the energy $E$ and the second column denotes the density of states $ln g(E)/N$ normalized by the number of spins $N$.
 * `blocks/` Denisty of states for trained and shuffled networks where Ising models are constructed using a varying number of transformer layers (e.g., `blocks4` means Ising models are constructed from four transformer layers).
 * `fraction/` Density of states for networks where a different fraction of weights are shuffled (e.g., `fraction0.01` means $1\%$ are shuffled).
 * `accuracy/` Accuracy achieved during inference after shuffling weights of the trained networks.
 For each text file, the first column represents the shuffling fraction $f$ and the second column denotes the task metric (i.e., accuracy for ImageNet, and PPL for the language tasks).